majordoobie/barbatos-toolkit/notes/docker_setup.md

 2. Identify the image that you want to download
 3. Create config files?

+## General notes

+> Dockers, unlike a VM, only runs until the service that it was ment to run is over.
+It is just a container to run a task.
+If there is no task it will die.

 ## Basic Commands

 | Command | Description |